discordjs/guide/guide/creating-your-bot/command-handling.md

 ::: warning
 If you create a new command file, edit an existing command's `data` (structure), or delete a command file from the `commands` folder, **REMEMBER TO RUN `node deploy-commands.js` AGAIN TO REGISTER THEM!**

-Our deployment script will **overwrite** ALL the previously registered commands with the array of commands that you provide in `rest.put()`.
+Your deployment script will **overwrite** ALL the previously registered commands with the array of commands that you provide in `rest.put()`.
 :::: code-group
 ::: code-group-item deploy-commands.js
 ```js:no-line-numbers {3}